CATSKILLS REAL ESTATE

 The following towns, listed within their counties, are generally considered within the Catskills:

-The Catskills serves as primary residence and second home destination to almost 400,000 individuals.
+Catskills Region homes serve as primary residence and second home destination to almost 400,000 individuals.
 The breakdown for population, housing, household income and per capita income are set forth below.

 Population Housing Units Household Income Per Capita Income